redvypr/redvypr/doc/source/redvypr.rst

 the API provided by redvypr.
 Since redvypr is written in Python it is not well designed for "fast" sensors, i.e. sensors with sampling rates well above 100 Hz and need to be processed at the same frequency.
-Despite this redvypr is principally capable to buffer the data and transport larger packets, avoiding a data loss.
+Despite this, redvypr is principally capable to buffer the data and transport larger packets, avoiding a data loss.
 This data can then be processed on lower frequencies by downstream devices.